K4kug3n/Oscar/README.md

 }
 ```

 You need to replace XX with your bot token.
 Modules are desactivated by default, add there names (in lowercase) in `active_modules` to activate them on Oscar reboot.

+You can also use command to configure actives modules (administrator commands) :
+> !module list
+> !module load name
+> !module unload name

 ## Modules

 ### Interaction
 Interaction is a fun module.
-Make Oscar say something (admistrator command) :
+Make Oscar say something (administrator command) :
 > !say #aChannel "a message"

 Oscar can also react to a message (admistrator command) :
 > !react #aChannel 00000 :heart:

 ### Wedding
 Wedding is a fun module.
-Link Oscar to a Member of your server with (admistrator command) :
+Link Oscar to a Member of your server with (administrator command) :
 > !marry @yourMember

 Oscar's status & activity will be related to this member, and he will react if pinged by this member